kprokkie/med-design/README.md

 # ![Screenshot](favicon.ico) MedDesign

-YOUR FAVORITE PLACE PRINT & DESIGN
+YOUR FAVORITE PLACE FOR [PRINT & DESIGN](https://kprokkie.github.io/med-design/)

 Want to get more sales, make a marketing splash or add value to a product - let us help you to plan and design your project, or let us produce it to your existing specifications.